jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 * Any text editor
 * A Github account and a Git client

+### Legend

+* Navigate: A -> B -> C means, "click through the prompts in the Azure Portal in this order"
+* __Bold__ means, "click the control with this label
+* `monospaced text` means, "this is the value you should enter into the field"

 ## Step 0: Fork this repo

 Start by forking this repo on Github.
 It contains the minimum-viable frontend code that you'll need to update with your configuration values.